mainflux/migrations/README.md

 Flags:
   -f, --fromversion string   mainflux version you want to migrate from (default "0.13.0") -h, --help                 help for migrations
-  -o, --operation string     export dataor import data to a new mainflux deployment (default "export") -t, --toversion string     mainflux version you want to migrate to (default "0.14.0")
+  -o, --operation string     export data from an existing mainflux deployment or import data to a new mainflux deployment (default "export")
+  -t, --toversion string     mainflux version you want to migrate to (default "0.14.0")
 ```